czodrowskilab/VSFlow/README.md

 ```bash
 python vsflow.py omega -in {filename}.sdf -flag rocs -fo oeb.gz -out {filename}
 ```
-To permanently integrate your database files in vsflow, add their path to the DATABASES.txt file as follows:
+To permanently integrate your database files in vsflow, add their path to the DATABASES.csv file as follows:
 name,path,identity

 name = chose a name to call the database in vsflow (free choice)